SmithBradleyC/jsPsych_Online_Experiments/PsychoPy/README.md

 >  - *html*: This is the folder containing the html code exported by the PsychoPy builder and my adapted PsychoPy HTML library
 >     - *data*: a data folder that hold all the data collected from the html experiment (while hosted on a server)
 >     - *Example_Experiment-legacy-browsers.js*: This is javascript code that runs the experiment if the participant is using an old internet browser.
 Created when exporting the HTML code from the builder.
 >     - *Example_Experiment.js*: This is javascript code that runs the experiment if the participant is using a current internet browser.
-Created when exporting the HTML code from the builder.
+Created when exporting the HTML code from the builder and then one line of code added to load in file correctly.
 >     - *index.html*: this is the file that actually runs the experiment.
 It calls the appropriate files (like Example_Experiment.js).
 Created when exporting the HTML code from the builder.
 >     - *lib*: this folder contains the javascript library used to run experiments created by PsychoPy "locally".
 A few files have been adapted.
 I both point out changes and provide a "clean" copy
 >       - *bcs*: This folder contains a completely new javascript file.
 It contains a function that saves the data onto a server as described below